Physics and Science Communication and Society (MSc)

 Recommendation letters - submission information

 Letters of recommendation can be scanned and uploaded as part of your online application.
-Alternatively, your referee can send them directly to us, making sure your name and application number are clearly indicated.
+Alternatively, your referee can send them directly to us, making sure your name and student number are clearly indicated.

 By post: Leiden University Admissions Office

 Additionally please complete the attached format and upload this in your application.